 Some pregnant women develop high blood sugar levels during pregnancy.
 This is called

 gestational diabetes.
 It is due to hormonal changes in the body that affect insulin absorption.
 You may be asked to take an oral glucose tolerance test around the 24th to 28th week of pregnancy.
 This includes a special sugar-loaded drink and repeated

 blood tests.
 Women at high risk should be screened sooner.

-If you have symptoms or a history of thyroid disease, you may undergo
+If you have symptoms or a history of thyroid disease, you may have

-to confirm it.
-It is usually treated with the medication
+done to confirm it.
+It is usually treated with medication

 to bring thyroid-stimulating hormone (TSH) back to normal levels.
 This reduces the risk of complications for the baby and mother.

 At 15-20 weeks, a mother’s blood components can be tested to find out if the baby is at increased risk for

 Down syndrome, and trisomy 18 (another type of genetic disorder).
 At 10-14 weeks, these blood serum tests can be combined with a special ultrasound, called nuchal translucency, to identify signs of Down syndrome, trisomy 18, and other birth defects.

 The triple screen is a maternal blood test that measures the levels of three substances normally produced by the fetus or placenta.
 The test is used to identify pregnancies that have a higher-than-average risk of certain birth defects, such as Down syndrome and neural tube defects.